OSGeo/grass-addons/src/raster/r.landscape.evol/r.landscape.evol.md

 - The USPED equation is best suited for modeling erosion and deposition on hillslopes and small gullies.
 - It will vastly over predict erosion/deposition in channels and streams.

-### Scalar m and n exponents to simulate changing process across landscapes.
+### Scalar m and n exponents to simulate changing process across landscapes

 Exponents `m` and `n` are used to influence the behavior of the transport equations by differentially weighting the influence of upslope accumulated area (and thus depth of flow) (`m`) or the influence of local slope (`n`).
 Depending on how these are each weighted, transport estimates can be made for overland flow processes, rilling and gullying, or channelized flow (see references below, but in particular Peckham 2003, Mathier et al 1989, and Kwang and Parker 2017).
 Following a suggestion in Peckham 2003, this new version of _r.landscape.evol_ simulates change in process across the landscape by scaling `m` and `n` to changes in topography and flow accumulation.
 As this is largely an experimental process, the specifics of this scaling are exposed to the user via the **m** and **n** variables.
 The user can define the scalar relationship of `m` to surface flow accumulation, and `n` to local slope.
 Sensible default values are included to help the user know where to start.